Women in rock: All-female bands and girl groups

 An all-female band is a musical group in popular music genres such as rock, blues, jazz and related genres which is exclusively composed of female musicians.
 This is distinct from a girl group, in which the female members are solely vocalists, though this terminology is not universally followed.
+In some online publications, vocalist group Girls Aloud are referred to as a "girl band" while instrumentalists Girlschool are termed a "girl group".
 While all-male bands are common in many rock and pop bands, all-female bands are less common.

 A girl group is a music act featuring several female singers who generally harmonize their vocals together.
 The term "girl group" is also used in a narrower sense within English-speaking countries to denote the wave of American female pop music singing groups which flourished in the late 1950s and early 1960s between the decline of early rock and roll and the British Invasion, many of whom were influenced by doo-wop.
 All-female bands are sometimes also called girl groups.

 1930s–1960s

 In the jazz age and during the 1930s, all-female bands such as the Blue Belles, the Parisian Redheads (later the Bricktops), Lil-Hardin's All-Girl Band, the Ingenues, the Harlem Playgirls, Phil Spitalny's Musical Sweethearts and "Helen Lewis and Her All-Girl Jazz Syncopators" were popular.
 Ina Ray Hutton led an all-girl band, the Melodears, from 1934 to 1939.
 Eunice Westmoreland, under the name Rita Rio, led an all-female band, appearing on NBC Radio and for Vitaphone and RKO.
 Ivy Benson's "All Girls Band" was the BBC's resident dance band in 1943 and toured until the 1980s.
 A Polish group, Filipinki, was established in 1959.

 Groups composed solely of women began to emerge with the advent of rock and roll.
 Among the earliest all-female rock bands to be signed to a record label were Goldie & the Gingerbreads, to Atlantic Records in 1964, the Pleasure Seekers with Suzi Quatro to Hideout Records in 1964 and Mercury Records in 1968.
 There was also a band formed in 1964 with four girls from Indonesia, Dara Puspita.
-The Feminine Complex signed to Athena Records in 1968, and Fanny (who pioneered the all-female band sound in the early to mid-1970s) were signed to Warner Bros.
+The Feminine Complex signed to Athena Records in 1968, and Fanny (who pioneered the all-female band sound in the early to mid-1970s) was signed to Warner Bros.
 Records by Mo Ostin in 1969.
 There were others, such as the Liverbirds (1962–1967), the Ace of Cups (1967), the Heart Beats (1968) and Ariel (1968–1970).